 The first episode of illness in familial Mediterranean fever usually occurs in childhood or the teenage years, but in some cases, the initial attack occurs much later in life.
 Typically, episodes last 12 to 72 hours and can vary in severity.
-The length of time between attacks is also variable.
-Without treatment to help prevent attacks and complications, a buildup of certain protein deposits (amyloidosis) in the body's organs and tissues may occur, which can lead to kidney failure.
+The length of time between attacks is also variable and can range from days to years.
+During these periods, affected individuals usually have no signs or symptoms related to the condition.
+However, without treatment to help prevent attacks and complications, a buildup of protein deposits (amyloidosis) in the body's organs and tissues may occur, especially in the kidneys, which can lead to kidney failure.

 Changes in these genes are associated with familial Mediterranean fever.

 Familial Mediterranean fever is almost always inherited in an autosomal recessive pattern, which means both copies of the MEFV gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-In rare cases, this condition appears to be inherited in an autosomal dominant pattern.
+However, another mechanism is believed to account for some cases of familial Mediterranean fever that were originally thought to be inherited in an autosomal dominant pattern.
 A gene mutation that occurs frequently in a population may result in a disorder with autosomal recessive inheritance appearing in multiple generations in a family, a pattern that mimics autosomal dominant inheritance.
-If one parent has familial Mediterranean fever (with two mutations in the MEFV gene) and the other parent is an unaffected carrier (with one mutation in the MEFV gene), it may appear as if the affected child inherited the disorder only from the affected parent.
+If one parent has familial Mediterranean fever (with mutations in both copies of the MEFV gene in each cell) and the other parent is an unaffected carrier (with a mutation in one copy of the MEFV gene in each cell), it may appear as if the affected child inherited the disorder only from the affected parent.
 This appearance of autosomal dominant inheritance when the pattern is actually autosomal recessive is called pseudodominance.

 These resources address the diagnosis or management of familial Mediterranean fever and may include treatment providers.

 You might also find information on the diagnosis or management of familial Mediterranean fever in Educational resources (http://www.ghr.nlm.nih.gov/condition/familial-mediterranean-fever/show/Educational+resources) and Patient support (http://www.ghr.nlm.nih.gov/condition/familial-mediterranean-fever/show/Patient+support).

 General information about the diagnosis (http://ghr.nlm.nih.gov/handbook/consult/diagnosis) and management (http://ghr.nlm.nih.gov/handbook/consult/treatment) of genetic conditions is available in the Handbook.
 Read more about genetic testing (http://ghr.nlm.nih.gov/handbook/testing), particularly the difference between clinical tests and research tests (http://ghr.nlm.nih.gov/handbook/testing/researchtesting).